centralnicgroup-opensource/rtldev-middleware-php-sdk-old/README.md

 NOTE: The above will also set `"hexonet/php-sdk": "*"` as dependency entry in your composer.json.
 When running `composer install` this would always install the latest release version.
 This is dangerous for production systems as major version upgrades may come with breaking changes and are then incompatible with your app.
 For production systems we suggest to use a version dependent syntax, e.g. `composer require "hexonet/php-sdk:v3.0.3"`.
 You can find the versions listed at packagist or at github in the release / tag overview.

+#### Alternatives

+Of course you could also using composer to install it from github or using the PHAR archives we offer for download in release overview, but the previous approach is the one we suggest.

 ### High Performance Proxy Setup

 Long distances to our main data center in Germany may result in high network latencies.
 If you encounter such problems, we highly recommend to use this setup, as it uses persistent connections to our API server and the overhead for connection establishments is omitted.